-If your child has any additional needs that require you to approach things differently or provide extra provisions for SEN, and especially if they have an EHCP, then list and explain here.
-If your child has an EHCP you can insert here or somewhere else a table that takes all of the needs statements in section B and sets them against your provision.
+If your child has any additional needs that require you to approach things differently or to provide extra provisions for SEN and especially if they have an EHCP, then list and explain here.
+If your child has an EHCP you can insert a table here (or somewhere else) that takes all of the needs statements in section B and sets them against your provision.

 If you have a daily timetable with slots for specific subjects or topic times, then include it here.
 If you operate a more flexible approach then a rough timetable, am, pm, evening and weekends, can demonstrate the continuous nature of your provision.
-Include any regular venues attended if a person directs/provides learning opportunities, any weekly groups and meetups, or the ‘home time’ you leave blank for self-directed activities.
+Include any regular venues attended if a person directs or provides learning opportunities, any weekly groups and meetups, or the ‘home time’ you leave blank for self-directed activities.
 For example, the library reading club, the local gallery talks on art and design, talks at the museums, the bird watching club monthly lecture.
-Also include any tutors you use regularly, but do not give personal details without permission, even if the LA ask.
+Also include any tutors you use regularly, but do not give personal details without permission from the individual.

 Most people are familiar with the notion of a curriculum, and mostly in the form of a subject based approach such as the National Curriculum.
 You can read more on the topic of curriculum here, however, consider structuring a report to explain using a subject based or similar framework even if you do not educate that way, it makes things much easier for the reader.